Skip to content

 Limiting floats to two decimal points

 To limit a float to two decimal points, you can use the round() function.
-This function will round a number to a specified number of decimal places.
+This function rounds a number to a specified number of decimal places.
+Note that Python uses banker's rounding (round half to even), so values exactly halfway between two numbers are rounded to the nearest even number.

 Here is an example: